Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Real data analysis

-Applying different bootstrap methods, the endpoints of $95\%$ (symmetrized) confidence intervals for the (centered) projections $\{\langle \beta, X_{0, l}^c \rangle\}_{l=1}^4$ are given in \autoref{tb_cw}.
-Here, the less consequential tuning parameter $k_n=2$ was selected via repeated cross-validation, which minimizes prediction errors over estimates from $\hat{\beta}_{k_n}$, while $h_n = 2$ and $g_n = 2$ was then chosen by the rule of thumb suggested in \autoref{ssec_4_1}.
-The supplement provides further results with different tuning parameter choices.
-As expected under possible heteroscedasticity and shown in \autoref{tb_cw}, the results for residual bootstrap (RB) are quite different from those for PB, whether the latter is based on bootstrap studentization as in (\ref{eq_SnHatStar_std}) (denoted as PB\_std) or not as in (\ref{eq_SnHatStar_std}) (denoted as PB).
+{By applying different bootstrap methods, symmetrized $95\%$ confidence intervals for each projection $\langle \beta, X_{0, l} - \eo[X] \rangle$ are given in \autoref{tb_cw}.
+Based on PB, such intervals are $\langle \hat{\beta}_n, X_{0,l}-\bar{X} \rangle \pm \hat{c} \hat{s}_{h_n}(X_0) /\sqrt{n}$, with $\hat{c}$ denoting the 95th percentile of the absolute bootstrap statistic $|T_{n,proj}^*|$ from \eqref{eq_stat_proj_bts} (denoted as PB\_std) or from \eqref{eq_stat_proj_bts1} (denoted as PB); recall PB\_std uses estimated bootstrap studentization, while PB does not, for improved accuracy.} Here, the less consequential tuning parameter $k_n=2$ was selected via repeated cross-validation, which minimizes prediction errors over estimates from $\hat{\beta}_{k_n}$, while $h_n = 2$ and $g_n = 2$ were then chosen by the rule of thumb suggested in \autoref{ssec_4_1}.
+The supplement \cite{supp} provides further results with different tuning parameter choices.
+As expected under possible heteroscedasticity and shown in \autoref{tb_cw}, the results for residual bootstrap (RB) are quite different from those for PB.
 This distinction is also seen from a comparison of interval lengths in \autoref{tb_cw}.
-Compared to the overall average, the Pacific region has the highest range of annual precipitation while the Continental region exhibits less precipitation with relatively narrow widths for both regions.
-The annual precipitation of the Atlantic and Arctic regions are respectively in either higher or lower range than the overall average, but with wider widths.
+Compared to an overall average $\eo[X]$, the Pacific region has the highest range of annual precipitation, while the Continental region exhibits less precipitation, with relatively narrow widths for both regions.
+The annual precipitations of the Atlantic and Arctic regions are, respectively, either higher or lower than the overall average, but with wider widths.

-We apply our bootstrap testing procedure to this dataset for testing the null $H_0: \Pi_{\xx_0^c} \beta = 0$.
-Note that, because the regressors $\xx_0^c \equiv \{X_{0,l}^c\}_{l=1}^4$ are centered by an overall average, this assessment is equivalent, in ANOVA fashion, to testing the null hypothesis of the equality of means across the four regions.
-The corresponding p-values are given in \autoref{tb_cw_testing}.
-All PB-based test statistics used strongly support that the slope function $\beta$ is not orthogonal to the space spanned by the predictors $\xx_0^c$.
-That is, the data suggest that the true (uncentered) rainfall mean responses $\{\langle \beta, X_{0,l} \rangle \}_{l=1}^4$ are not equal at each regional mean curve and cannot be simultaneously equal to a common mean response $\langle \beta, \bar{X} \rangle$ at the global mean curve.
-This finding supports the region-wise PB intervals in \autoref{tb_cw}.
+We may also apply our bootstrap testing procedure for assessing the null hypothesis $H_0$ from \eqref{eq_null} of the equality of means $\mu(X_{0,l})$ across the four regions.
+The corresponding p-values are given in \autoref{tb_cw_testing} for test statistics \eqref{eq_testing_statTilde} based on PB approximations that enforce $H_0$.
+The tests strongly suggest that the true rainfall mean responses $\{ \mu(X_{0,l}) \}_{l=1}^4$ are not equal across regions and cannot be simultaneously equal to a common mean response $\mu(\eo[X])$ at the global mean curve.
+This finding supports the region-wise intervals in \autoref{tb_cw}.